Pressure? Opportunity? Weirdness? All will be part of U.S. Open Sunday

 "It's not going to be an easy day, for sure," Fowler said.
 "I've been there a handful of times and had some good finishes, but I'm looking forward to getting the job done."

-Whether others feel the same is tough to gauge, such is the nature of a leaderboard void of major championship trophies.
+Whether others feel the same is tough to gauge.
+Such is the nature of a leaderboard void of major championship trophies.